-- A. Remove the piston and insert the LONG END of the C18 cartridge snugly into the syringe tip. - B. Add 5 mL of IPA, insert the piston, and slowly flush at a flow rate not exceeding 5-10 mL per minute.
-It is important to not flush liquid through the cartridge more rapidly than 10 mL per minute.
-Repeat this step with another 5 mL portion of IPA. - C. Flush with two 5 mL portions of distilled water. - D. Add about 1 mL of the food coloring mixture to the syringe, insert the piston, and push the mixture onto the cartridge.
-As you push the sample through the cartridge, immediately begin collecting the drops in a test tube.
-The first color comes off quickly. - Once the 1 mL of food coloring mixture is pushed onto the cartridge, add water to the syringe and push it through the cartridge until all the yellow is gone.
+- A. Remove the piston and insert the LONG END of the $C{18}$ cartridge snugly into the syringe tip. - B. Add 5 mL of IPA, insert the piston, and S-L-O-W-L-Y flush at a flow rate not exceeding 5-10 mL per minute.
+It is important to not flush liquid through the cartridge more rapidly than 10 mL per minute. - C. Flush with a 5 mL portion of distilled water. - D. Add about 1 mL of the food coloring mixture to the syringe, insert the piston, and S-L-O-W-L-Y push the mixture onto the cartridge.
+As you push the sample through the cartridge, immediately begin collecting the colored drops in a test tube.
+The first color comes off quickly. - 1.
+Once the 1 mL of food coloring mixture is pushed onto the cartridge, add water to the syringe and push it through the cartridge until all the yellow is gone.
 Collect the yellow liquid.
 The process of pushing solvent(s) through a cartridge is called elution.
 In this case, water elutes the yellow color. - 2.
 The remaining colors in the mixture must be removed by eluting with a water/IPA mixture.
+You must be patient here!
 Prepare a 1% IPA solution by placing 5 mL of water into the syringe and adding 1 drop of IPA.
 Mix well by shaking the syringe.
 Push this solution through the cartridge and collect all the colors that come off.
 If coloring still remains on the cartridge, prepare a 2% IPA solution by adding 2 drops of IPA to 5 mL of water, mix, and elute this solution through the cartridge.
-Continue to increase the percentage of IPA (3% - 3 drops IPA + 5 mL water, 4% - 4 drops IPA + 5 mL water, etc.) until all or most of the coloring has been removed from the cartridge.
-A 5% IPA solution may be the most concentrated solution needed to remove all of the colors from the cartridge.

-- 3. Any coloring residue remaining on the cartridge should be removed using a 1:1 IPA:water mixture.
-This residue may need to be collected. - 4.
-Save the separated colored solutions for the next part. - E. See what would happen if several of the separated colored solutions were mixed. - Try to make a green solution from the colors you separated. - F. Make sure the cartridge is clean before returning it.
+Continue to increase the percentage of IPA (3% 3 drops IPA + 5 mL water, 4% 4 drops IPA + 5 mL water, etc.) until all or most of the coloring has been removed from the cartridge.
+A 5% IPA solution may be the most concentrated solution needed to remove all of the colors from the cartridge. - 3.
+Any coloring residue remaining on the cartridge must be removed using a 1:1 IPA-to-water mixture, or by using pure IPA.
+This residue may need to be collected.
+(You're cleaning up here.) - 4.
+Save the separated colored solutions for the next part. - E. See what would happen if several of the separated colored solutions were mixed.
+For example, try to make a green solution from the colors you separated. - F. Make sure the cartridge is white as driven snow before returning it.